(This post was written in 2018 to celebrate 10 years of Styling You – it’s been updated in 2020)

 Starting the Everyday Style Facebook group.
 One thing that any business working with social media has to do is to always pivot, change and adapt because we only “rent” these channels and the “landlords” are always changing the terms of our lease.
 When I realised that it was becoming really tricky for Styling You Facebook followers to see any of my posts, I decided to launch a Facebook group in 2016 as a safe, supportive and judgement-free forum for our email subscribers to hang out and ask style questions.
 Eight thousand-plus members later, this group remains a vibrant and fun corner of the style Internet.

 Launching the Ultimate Capsule Wardrobe online style program.
 My first program launched later in 2016 and we’ve now run five.
 It’s been an honour to get to know this group of women from the Styling You community.
 I love seeing the friendships between “Capsulers” grow, women bonding over style and meeting up in real life!
+We hosted our final UCW program in October 2019.

 Working with incredible businesses.
 I would only have half a business without the amazing brands and companies that put their trust in me and include me in their business’ marketing and growth.
 I choose to work only with businesses that are aligned with me – and my community.
 Yes, that means I knock back offers but doing that has allowed me to build a sustainable business.
 It gives me such a thrill to learn from businesses I represent that I’ve been able to help boost their sales and help them grow.